 Tutorial: Reporting on automatic user account provisioning

 Azure Active Directory (Azure AD) includes a user account provisioning service that helps automate the provisioning de-provisioning of user accounts in SaaS apps and other systems, for the purpose of end-to-end identity lifecycle management.
-Azure AD supports pre-integrated user provisioning connectors for all of the applications and systems in the "Featured" section of the Azure AD application gallery.
+Azure AD supports pre-integrated user provisioning connectors for all of the applications and systems with user provisioning tutorials here.

 This article describes how to check the status of provisioning jobs after they have been set up, and how to troubleshoot the provisioning of individual users and groups.

 Provisioning connectors are set up and configured using the Azure portal, by following the provided documentation for the supported application.
-Once configured and running, provisioning jobs can be reported on using one of two methods:
+Once configured and running, provisioning jobs can be reported on using the following methods: